 Technology & Orthognathic Surgery

-Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Gray, Dr. Gomez, Dr. Bui and Dr. Knoll use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
-This helps you understand the surgical process and the extent of the proposed treatment.
+Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Gray, Dr. Gomez, Dr. Bui, Dr. Knoll and Dr. Miller use modern computer-aided techniques and three-dimensional models to show patients exactly how their surgery will be approached.
+Using comprehensive facial x-rays and computer video imaging, we can show patients how their bite will be improved and even give them an idea of how they will look after surgery.
+This helps them understand the surgical process and the extent of the proposed treatment.

-If you are a candidate for corrective jaw surgery, Drs.
-Crago, Chahal, Deatherage, Gray, Gomez, Bui or Knoll will work closely with your dentist and orthodontist during your treatment.
+If a patient is are a candidate for corrective jaw surgery, Drs.
+Crago, Chahal, Deatherage, Gray, Gomez, Bui, Knoll or Miller will work closely with the patient’s dentist and orthodontist during their treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect